keras-team/keras-cv/README.md

 predictions = model.predict(image_resized)
 ```

-Until Keras Core is officially released as the new Keras, KerasCV will use
+Until Keras Core is officially released as Keras 3.0, KerasCV will use
 `tf.keras` as the default backend.
 To restore this default behavior, simply
-unset `KERAS_BACKEND` and ensure that  `"multi_backend": False` or is unset in
+`unset KERAS_BACKEND` and ensure that  `"multi_backend": False` or is unset in
 `.keras/keras_cv.json`.
 You will need to restart the Python runtime for changes
 to take effect.